 Also to tell you, just 40 km towards Haldwani and Kathgodam from Almora, sits a mystic temple of Neem Karoli Baba.
-It was visited by Steve Jobs, Mark Zuckerberg and few other tech geniuses of the world.
+It was visited by Steve Jobs, Mark Zuckerberg, and a few other tech geniuses of the world.
 So if Kasar Devi isn’t enough for you, cover this temple too.

 So what do you think?
-Is Almora a worth place to visit?
+Is Almora a worthwhile place to visit?
 Kasar Devi is worth it?

 If you ask me – yes and yes.
 BELIEVE me, you won’t be disappointed.
 Moreover, if you travel solo, it’s advisable to come here at least once.

 By the way, do you also think the Himalayas are magicians?
-Tell me in the comments.
+Tell us in the comments.